Kansas City woman nearly dies from COVID-19, goes without healthcare during pandemic

 KANSAS CITY, Kan.
-(KSNT) — Sara Lynch, who lives in Kansas City with her mother and father, struggles on a daily basis with complications from contracting COVID-19 last year.
+(KSNT) — Sara Lynch, who lives in Kansas City with her mother and father, struggles daily with complications from contracting COVID-19 last year.

 Lynch was on track to become an attorney at the time, just wrapping up law school.
-But, her life took a major turn in March 2020 when she got coronavirus.
-Already dealing with a slew of other medical conditions, like asthma and joint pain, her mother Louise was not sure that her daughter would make it until a physician stepped in offering charity care.
+But, her life took a significant turn in March 2020 when she got coronavirus.
+Already dealing with many other medical conditions, like asthma and joint pain, her mother Louise was not sure that her daughter would make it until a physician stepped in offering charity care.

 “She was put in the ICU for a while.
-She had about 4 different hospital admissions,” Louise Lynch said about Sara’s condition last year.
+She had about four different hospital admissions,” Louise Lynch said about Sara’s condition last year.
 “To have a lung functioning 35% capacity is horrific.”

 Charity care is free or discounted medically necessary health care that some hospitals offer to people who cannot afford to pay for treatment otherwise.